All Posts

 Twitter/X: @ayitiai

-This weekend, fifteen teams build.
-We document what emerges.
+This weekend, fifteen teams are building.
+We're documenting what emerges.

 No overclaiming.
 No empty promises.
 Just developers doing what they do best: solving problems with code.